ow-mods/owml/Readme.md

 ## Install:

-1. Check that the path to the game is correct in config.json.
+1. Check that the path to the game is correct in OWML.Config.json.
 The default is "C:/Program Files (x86)/Outer Wilds".
-2. Run Launcher.exe.
+2. Run OWML.Launcher.exe.

 ## How it works